 - 4.8 It is always best to identify a potential interest early on.
-If a councillor thinks that they may have an interest in a particular matter to be discussed at a planning committee he or she should raise this with their Monitoring Officer or Deputy Monitoring Officer as soon as possible. - 4.9 Members of a planning committee, Local Plan steering group (or full Council when the local plan is being considered) need to avoid any appearance of bias or of having predetermined their views before taking a decision on a planning application or on planning policies. - 4.10 The courts have sought to distinguish between situations which involve predetermination or bias on the one hand and predisposition on the other.
+If a councillor thinks that they may have an interest in a particular matter to be discussed at a planning committee he or she should raise this with their Monitoring Officer or Deputy Monitoring Officer as soon as possible. - 4.9 Members of a planning committee, Planning Policy Working Group (or full Council when the local plan is being considered) need to avoid any appearance of bias or of having predetermined their views before taking a decision on a planning application or on planning policies. - 4.10 The courts have sought to distinguish between situations which involve predetermination or bias on the one hand and predisposition on the other.
 The former is indicative of a 'closed mind' approach and likely to leave the committee's decision susceptible to challenge by Judicial Review. - 4.11 Clearly expressing an intention to vote in a particular way before a meeting (predetermination) is different from where a councillor makes it clear they are willing to listen to all the considerations presented at the committee before deciding on how to vote (predisposition).
 The latter is alright, the former is not and may result in a court quashing such planning decisions. - 4.12 Section 25 of the Localism Act 2011 also provides that a councillor should not be regarded as having a closed mind simply because they previously did or said something that, directly or indirectly, indicated what view they might take in relation to any particular matter. - 4.13 This reflects the common law position that a councillor may be predisposed on a matter before it comes to Committee, provided they remain open to listening to all the arguments and changing their mind in light of all the information presented at the meeting.
 Nevertheless, a councillor in this position will always be judged against an objective test of whether the reasonable onlooker, with knowledge of the relevant facts, would consider that the councillor was biased. - 4.14 For example, a councillor who states "Windfarms are blots on the landscape and I will oppose each and every windfarm application that comes before the committee" will be perceived very differently from a councillor who states: "Many people find windfarms ugly and noisy and I will need a lot of persuading that any more windfarms should be allowed in our area." - 4.15 If a councillor has predetermined their position, they should withdraw from being a member of the decision-making body for that matter.

-- 4.16 This will apply to any member of the planning committee who wanted to speak for or against a proposal, as a campaigner (for example on a proposal within their ward). - 4.17 A councillor is not required to cast aside views on planning policy that he or she held when seeking election or otherwise acting as a member, in giving fair consideration to points raised.
+- 4.16 This will apply to any member of the planning committee who wanted to speak for or against a proposal, as a campaigner (for example on a proposal within their ward). - 4.17 A councillor is not required to cast aside views on planning policy that he or she held when seeking election or otherwise acting as a member, in giving fair consideration to points raised. - 4.18 A ward councillor representing the ward within which a planning application site lies or a ward councillor representing an adjoining ward can request that a planning application be considered by the Planning Committee rather than by the Head of Planning & Regeneration in accordance with Part 7.02 of the Constitution Scheme of Delegation.
+In doing so the councillor must not have a disclosable pecuniary interest relating directly to the planning application.